-In order to graduate, a student must also meet the College reading requirement.
-The college-defined competency in reading is a minimum score that is equivalent to at least the 12th-grade level as measured by college assessment.
-Proficiency at the REA 112 level or higher will enhance studen achievement.
+In order to graduate, a student must also meet the College reading requirement as measured by the College's approved assessment instrument.
+Completion of REA 112 with the grade of "C" or better also meets the College reading requirement.
+Proficiency at the REA 112 level or higher will enhance student achievement.
 Students are encouraged to satisfy the reading requirement early in their studies.

 Students applying for graduation in an associate degree program must demonstrate reading competency as defined.
 Students who demonstrate this competency level on assessment or students who successfully complete REA 112 or higher will have met this requirement.